klusta-team/spikedetekt/README.md

 + .res.n (list of spike times)

 + .clu.n (a trivial clu file for use with Neuroscope, for observing spikes after detection, before clustering.
 Will be made redundant later)

+In addition, the following file will also be output:

 + .xml (an xml file with the parameters that are needed by the data visualization programs: Neuroscope and Klusters).
 We now recommend using KlustaViewa for manual clustering.